 As the truth of Christ is in me,

 Paul desired to maintain his integrity with the church in how he handled funds.
-His policy was to live his life around “the truth of Christ” the truth that belongs to Christ.
+His policy was to live his life around “the truth of Christ,” the truth that belongs to Christ.
 He did what his Lord desired, not what was suitable for himself.
 That priority was always “in” him (present tense).

 no one shall stop me from this boasting

 “Boasting” refers to Paul’s desire to preach without payment.
-His critics will not induce him to seek fees from the church in Corinth.
+His critics would not induce him to seek fees from the church in Corinth.
 They wanted the apostle to lower his standards to their level.

 in the regions of Achaia.